Particular/docs.particular.net/samples/web/wcf-callbacks/sample.md

 ### Sending

-The actual request send and handling of the response.
+The request send and handling of the response.

 snippet: Send